Joel-HsienChi/PointRobotUi/readme.md

 2. Edit the database information located in:
     ```python
-    class MySQL_function() --> def connect_to_database(self)
+    class MySQL_function() >> def connect_to_database(self)
     ```
 5. Run the program and check the "Admin mode" checkbox, then Login with following id and password:
+    ```bash
             ID:         "ADMIN"
             PASSWORD:   "Point1"
+    ```

-6. While adding a new users, the default password will be set as "Point1", which the user can edit it after logging in.
+7. While adding a new users, the default password will be set as "Point1", which the user can edit it after logging in.

-7. In the editing window/tabs, the checkboxes infront of each rows are for mistake-proofing purpose, the change will be applied only when the checkbox of the row is checked, including deletion and edit.
+8. In the editing window/tabs, the checkboxes infront of each rows are for mistake-proofing purpose, the change will be applied only when the checkbox of the row is checked, including deletion and edit.

-8. In Advance UI, the table display 20 row of data per pages.
+9. In Advance UI, the table display 20 row of data per pages.

-9. All the format relating information can be founded in Readme.md
+10. All the format relating information can be founded in Readme.md

-10. Logger.py is a helper class that can easily generate a logger object for logging purpose, and manual regarding it is locate at end of this document.
+11. Logger.py is a helper class that can easily generate a logger object for logging purpose, and manual regarding it is locate at end of this document.

 ## UI_MySQL.py file contains four Ui classes and eight function classes: